Imperial Theater

 An early theater designed by Jacksonville architect Roy A. Benjamin, the Imperial Theater was located on Jacksonville’s “Great White Way”, Forsyth Street (along with the Florida Theatre and Palace Theatre & Empress Theatre, all designed by Benjamin as well).
 It was opened on May 20, 1911.

 With a fairly elegant Neo-Georgian style facade, the interior of the Imperial Theater was not quite as ornate as the exterior.
 The Imperial Theater had nearly 1,000 seats.
 By 1941 the Imperial Theater was operated by Paramount Pictures Inc. through their subsidiary E.J.
 Sparks.
-The Imperial Theater closed in the mid-1960’s along with the adjacent Empress Theatre and nearby Palace Theatre, and demolished in October 1971.
+On December 16, 1960 it was briefly renamed for the holiday season Walt Disney’s Holiday Theatre.
+The Imperial Theater closed in 1971 along with the adjacent Empress Theatre and nearby Palace Theatre, and demolished in October 1971.
 Today a parking garage is located on the site of both theatres.

 Contributed by Bryan